Intimacy

 According to estimates by the Japanese Society for Sexual Medicine, the number of men with ED in Japan is approximately 11.3 million.
 About 20% of men in their 40s, 40% in their 50s, and 60% in their 60s experience some form of ED.
 In recent years, ED among younger men in their 20s and 30s has also been on the rise.

 ED is not "the end of your manhood."
-Yet many men feel exactly that way, and out of shame they cannot talk to anyone about it and begin avoiding sexual activity with their partner.
-This avoidance creates a vicious cycle of deteriorating partnership and further declining self-esteem.
+Yet many men feel exactly that way, and out of shame they cannot talk to anyone about it and begin avoiding sexual activity with a partner.
+Most cases of ED in younger men are psychogenic in origin, and this avoidance creates a vicious cycle of deteriorating partnership and further declining self-esteem.

 Causes of ED